MightyPancake/axo/docs/README.md

 # What's axo?

-Axo is a statically typed general, general-purpose programming language that aims to be a modern take on writing (and using) C code thus making it a cool tool to have when it comes to writing code fast without making it run slow.
+Axo is a statically typed, general-purpose programming language that aims to be a modern take on writing (and using) C code thus making it a cool tool to have when it comes to writing code fast and keeping at from running slow.

 ## Sample code